 Florida Families benefits from a community of over 250 volunteer parents who belong to a local family advocacy group established under his leadership.
 His signature issues include unequal parenting, unmanageable child support debt, and the widespread use of false allegations of abuse as the "silver bullet" technique for securing sole child custody.

 As an entrepreneur, Todd has helped local nonprofits with fundraising, online and traditional public relations, including government relations.
 Before that, he was part of the senior management group at a Silicon Valley growth company and implemented co-investment relationships with two large private equity firms in Chicago.
 While commuting from Chicago, he encountered the adversarial family court system in Florida in his own divorce and post-divorce proceedings.
 This troubling experience motivated him to dedicate his life to helping families in marital crises and creating a future free from such violation and injustice for his children and future generations.

 Lisa Sheldon is a member of the Board of Directors for Florida Families.
 She is a divorced mother of three and has experienced the adversarial court system first-hand.
 After enduring years of emotional abuse culminating in court-embattled turmoil, she seeks new alternatives to assist divorcing parents truly create a long-term, cooperative, co-parenting environment.

 Along with Todd Schuelke, Lisa was a co-organizer of a large family advocacy group for three years.
 She has now turned her focus on growing Florida Families.
 Her story is recounted in the book From Heartbreak to Healing: Resolving Parental Alienation by Cara Koch.
-Her children are now 21, 19, and 17.
 In her professional life, she is a Department of Defense editor and writer living in Tampa, Florida.